jasongoodwin/turboencabulator-3000/README.md

 ### Performance Summary:
 It takes about 1s per meg of csv w/ 1 transaction per client on a 2020 macbook pro (intel.)
 Not excellent but good enough.
 Memory utilizes a bit more w/ 2-3mb per 1mb of input.
 This is solely for the transaction history and has been confirmed in testing.
-It would be possible to optimize space complexity - I just ensure that there is no leaking at this point.

 No cloning is used - ownership is given of all data which prevents excessive allocation.
 (It's possible there are some copies on primitives tho - map keys for example are referenced on Copy primatives.)
 In testing, the application can utilize ~1.5 CPUs w/ the bottleneck being the consumer side so the csv reader will keep the buffer full.